anna099/hegel/actualisation/1-ethos.md

 a people.'

-Already, therefore, we have reached a more sophisticated understanding of the individual and her relation to society.
+Already, therefore, we have reached a more sophisticated understanding of the individual and their relation to society.
 Recall that, for the psychologist, the individual and the customs of their society were assumed to be two distinct poles; no relation could be found between them, since the individual's freedom undermined any possible attachment to social custom.
 Now, however, we have